DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

       - Forking inside a signal handler is unsafe (see Notes on [signal-safety(7) \- Linux manual page](https://man7.org/linux/man-pages/man7/signal-safety.7.html)).
         Mitigation: Do cursed heroics to avoid triggering `at_fork` handlers.
 2. Listens for a crashreport a socket/pipe.

     - Risks to normal operation
       - May consume a small amount of resources.
         Mitigation: None.
     - Risks during a crash

       - If the pipe is not drained fast enough, the crashtracker collector will hang.
         Mitigation:
         Currently, none, other than careful coding to limit work done while draining the socket.
         In the future we might wish to play with process niceness to increase the chance of the receiver running and draining the socket.
+        We can increase the size
       - The collector might crash or be terminated, truncating the message.

         Mitigation: If an unexpected input is received, including EOF, make a best effort attempt to format and send a partial crash report.

 3. Transmits the message to the backend.
     - Risks to normal operation
       - NA
     - Risks during a crash
       - The endpoint may be inaccessible.
-        Mitigation: None.
+        Mitigation: drop the report.
+        As a future mitigation, if this is a common problem, explore posting a failure metric to a different endpoint, increasing the chance of some message getting out.
-      - It may take a signifcant amount of time to transmit the crashreport.
+      - It may take a significant amount of time to transmit the crash report.
         This could cause the user process to hang.
         Mitigation: a configurable timeout on transmission (default 3s).